fra589/cn5X/README.md

 *New 5/6 axis Grbl control panel to implement all the grbl-Mega-5X capabilities...*

 ## Attention !
-Ce dépot est une version pre-alpha en cours de développement.
+Ce dépot est une version alpha en cours de développement.
 Il n'est pas prévu pour une utilisation en production.
 Utilisation à vos risques et périls.
 ## *Warning !*
-*This repository is pre-alpha version under development.
+*This repository is alpha version under development.
 It is not intended for production.
 Use at your own risk.*

 ## Prérequis :